Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/3-Platform_Agnostic_Bytecode_Slides.md

 Notes:

 From left to right you can see different levels of abstraction over the program that will ultimately be run on some machine.
-Generally, from an high level language you need two compilation step if you want to pass through a PAB.
+Generally, from a high level language you need two compilation step if you want to pass through a PAB.

 Other examples of PABs used right now:
 + Inside the Linux Kernel -> eBPF